markdwags/Razor/help/docs/guide/expressions.md

 Description: Used to check if a specific item name of graphic ID exists.
 Range check, if true, will check within 2 tiles.

+!!! tip "The `as` keyword"
+    If you use `findtype` along with `as` you can assign a temporary variable to use throughout the script.
+See example below.

 !!! tip "In-Game Info Gump"
     Not sure what name to enter or graphic ID to enter?
 Type `>info` and click on any item or mobile for more information.